History of the

 Destruction under National Socialism

-On November 9th 1938, at 11:55 p.m., the Gestapo office in Hamburg received a telex from the Berlin Secret State Police#s headquarter, which announced actions against Jews, in particular against synagogues all over the country.
-The order also included that these 'actions' should not be disrupted and that only the police had to ensure that no looting should take place.
+On November 9th 1938, at 11:55 p.m., the Gestapo office in Hamburg received a telex from the Berlin headquarters of the secret state police, which announced 'actions against Jews'; in particular against synagogues natinwide.
+The order also included that these 'actions' should not be disrupted and that only the uniformed police force had to ensure that no looting should take place.

-On the same night, at 1:20 a.m., the Hamburg Gestapo received a telex from Berlin with the order that as many Jews should be arrested as could be brought in to the existing detention rooms.
-In Hamburg, in the early morning hours of November 10, SA commandos moved out, destroyed synagogues, administrative buildings of the Jewish communities as well as shops and private homes of Jews.
+On the same night, at 1:20 a.m., the Hamburg Gestapo received a telex from Berlin with the order that as many Jews should be arrested as could be brought into custody to the existing detention rooms.
+In Hamburg, in the early morning hours of November 10th, SA commandos moved out, destroyed synagogues, administrative buildings of the Jewish communities, as well as shops and private homes of Jewish Hamburgians.

 At around 6 o'clock the following morning, flames were observed in the Bornplatz Synagogue.
-A group of people had gathered in front of the Great Synagogue: windows were thrown in and fires were set.
+A group of people had gathered in front of the Great Synagogue: windows were thrown in and fires were set alight.
 Rioters invaded the synagogue and desecrated the Torah and other religious objects.
-It wasn't until 21:50 p.m., almost 16 hours after the start of the fire, that the local fire department reported that a small fire had broken out in the synagogue on Bornplatz.
+It wasn't until 9:50 p.m. - almost 16 hours after the start of the first fire - that the local fire department reported that a small fire had broken out in the synagogue on Bornplatz.

 At 6 pm on November 10th 1938, the end of the riots were officially announced on the radio.
-But this did not neither mean the protection of synagogues nor the end of the arrest operation.
-Some Jews took their own lives to avoid arrest, torture or being detained at a concentration camps.
+But the end of plundering and pillage did neither mean the protection of synagogues, nor the end of the police operation toarrest people.
+Some Jewidh citizens took their own lives to avoid arrest, torture or being detained at a concentration camp.

-In 1939, the Jewish Community was forced to return the property at Bornplatz to the city at a low price and had to bear the costs of demolishing the damaged synagogue.
+In 1939, the Jewish Community was forced to resell the property at Bornplatz to the City of Hamburg at a low price and had even to bear the costs of demolishing the damaged synagogue.

 Post-war period: Law and morality?

 After 1945, the injustice was not over.
 The procedures for the restitution of robbed Jewish property were sometimes left to pre-encumbered officials.
-In a report on Hamburg's dealings with Bornplatz, Hamburg historian and archivist Jürgen Sielemann Sielemann describes how officials reduced the value of land.
-According to the district office, it is a “rubble property,” which is “generally regarded as unusable.”
-But: The university needs the space for extension buildings.
+In a report on the city government dealings with Bornplatz, Hamburg historian and archivist Jürgen Sielemann.
+He described how officials reduced the value of the property.
+According to the city's district office of Eimsbüttel, it was classified as a 'rubble property', which generally was regarded as 'unusable'.
+But: The neighbouring university needed the space for extension buildings.
 By 1942, a high bunker had been built on the square, which the university was already using as an office building.
-The rest became a parking lot.
+The rest of the area became a parking lot.

-The new Jewish community, which was laboriously founded by Holocaust survivors, reclaimed the property in 1949.
+The new Jewish community, which was ardously founded by a few dozen Holocaust survivors, reclaimed the property in 1949.
 But the tax authority did not negotiate with her at all, but stuck with the Jewish Trust Corporation for Germany (JTC).
-The trust organization had permission from the British military government to represent the claims of actually ownless Jewish property.
+The trust organization had permission from the British military government to represent the claims Jewish property with no clear status of ownership.

-In the municipal real estate department, the government official Hans-Jochen Rechter was involved in the negotiations, the same official who was responsible for the forced sale of Jewish land during the Nazi era, according to Sielemann, one of the “most fatal examples of personnel continuity” in Hamburg's post-war administration.
+In the municipal real estate devision, the government official Hans-Jochen Rechter was involved in the negotiations.
+The same official who was responsible for the forced sale of Jewish properties during the Nazi era.
+According to Historian Sielemann, one of the 'most fatal examples of continuity of personell' in Hamburg's post-war administration.

-The city's legal authority stated that the demolition of the synagogue was ordered “not by the Hanseatic City of Hamburg,” but by the Reichsstatthalter — as if this could absolve it of its responsibility.
-In 1953, the Hanseatic City and the JTC finally reached a settlement, an extremely advantageous deal for Hamburg.
-For a lump sum of 1.8 million Deutschmarks, the JTC transferred 150 “Aryanized” Jewish properties to the city, many of them in prime locations, and waived all further claims.
+The city's legal section stated that the demolition of the synagogue was ordered 'not by the Hanseatic City of Hamburg', but by the Reichsstatthalter - the deputy official of the Reich - as if this could absolve it of its responsibility.
+In 1953, the Hanseatic City and the JTC finally reached a settlement; an extremely advantageous deal for Hamburg: For a lump sum of 1.8 million Deutschmarks, the JTC transferred 150 'Aryanized' Jewish properties to the city, many of them in prime locations, and waived any further claims.

-The city paid 1.5 million Deutschmarks for ten other Jewish-owned properties, including the Bornplatz synagogue property and the neighboring Talmud-Tora Realschule.
-In the citizenry, the Senate admitted that the purchase price was below the market value.
-Historian Sielemann calls the package agreement “a scandal.”
-To this day, the property belongs to the city.
-The school returned them back in 2002.
+The city paid 1.5 million Deutschmarks for ten other Jewish-owned properties, including the Bornplatz Synagogue property and the neighboring school, the Talmud-Tora Realschule.
+In state parliament, the governemnt of the time admitted that the purchase price was below the market value.
+Historian Sielemann calls the package agreement therefore 'a scandal'.
+The property belonged to the city until 2023, when it was returned.
+The school buildings were handed back to the Jewish community in 2002.

 More than a thousand synagogues were set on fire and destroyed during the pogroms of 1938.
-In the meantime, destroyed synagogues in many German cities have partly been rebuilt at their old locations, for example in 2001 in Dresden, 2006 in Munich, 2007 in Bochum, 2010 in Mainz, 2019 in Regensburg.
+In the meantime, destroyed synagogues in many German cities have partly been rebuilt on their historic sites, for example in 2001 in Dresden, 2006 in Munich, 2007 in Bochum, 2010 in Mainz and 2019 in Regensburg.

-Hamburg, where the fourth-largest Jewish community in Germany lived before 1933, took a particularly long time.
-To this day, believers have to make do with an unsightly new building in a quiet residential area.
-Very few people know that there is a Jewish house of worship there.
-The city covered the costs when the synagogue was built in 1958.
-The church is now dilapidated; in 2013, it had to be renovated for around two million euros.
+Hamburg - in comparison took a particularly long time.
+A city which had the fourth-largest Jewish community in Germany before 1933.
+To this day, worshippers have to come to terms with an unsightly new building in a quiet residential area to attend service.In fact, very few people know that there is a Jewish house of worship located there.
+The city covered the expenses when the synagogue was built in 1958.
+The synagogue is now in a state of dilapidation; in 2013, it had to be renovated for around two million euros.

 The current square